NSpehler/nspehler/README.md

 I'm Nicolas, a full-stack developer with experience in designing modern front-end experiences, as well as a strong focus on automation, growth hacking and data scraping to help scale businesses through technology.

-I'm also a digital nomad, currently living and working from Bali, Indonesia for the next couple of months.
-If you happen to be there, let's meet up!

 Most recently, I've led the Growth Engineering team at PayFit for the past 2 years and I’m currently open to new client work.
 Feel free to reach out and I'll be happy to discuss!

 <!--